 Mannies does not prescreen any candidate for hire.
 All service providers have the option to voluntarily submit to a basic level background screening.
 On the service provider’s profile page, a badge of security will be displayed for those providers who obtained the basic background screening.
 If you are considering a mannie who has not yet provided a background screening, you can request this process be initiated.

 Contact the references listed on the mannies’ profile, and feel free to ask for more references.
 Be sure to verify the information your potential caregiver has given you is correct and ask questions about how he performed on the job.

-Next, request a premium level background screening on your top candidates, if one has not already been completed.
+You have the option of initiating a background check if you so desire.
 You may also need to include a DMV check if the mannie will be involved in providing transportation services.
 You should have already reviewed the basic level screening.
 If you want to initiate a background screening, you must obtain authorization and consent from the service provider.
 Mannies does not provide this service, so it must be initiated on your own.

 Always ask your Senior loved one how the relationship with the mannie is doing.
 Once you’ve hired a caregiver, observe them on-the-job to ensure they are meeting your expectations.
 Their reactions or feelings could reveal a lot about what’s happening when you’re not around.

 Warning signs include lack of energy and enthusiasm, a patronizing attitude, or reluctance to change.
 Additional signs include the caregiver blaming your loved one for problems or issues they didn’t cause, or demanding a level of perfect behavior no person could meet.